 Why Are Multiple Pen Names Recommended for Creating Notebooks to Sell on Amazon?

-Using multiple pen names is a game-changer for creating notebooks to sell on Amazon.
-However, for a couple of months, I couldn’t understand why in the world I would need to do this too.
+Using multiple pen names is a game-changer for successfully creating notebooks to sell on Amazon.
+I would even say that it is required.
+However, for my first couple of months of creating notebooks, I couldn’t understand why in the world I would need to use pen names too.
 I have relied on my own name as my brand for years.
 Why should I start making up other names?

 The sheer volume of people who can find any book they are looking for on Amazon boggles the mind.
 There is not another platform that can beat Amazon with consumer volume, product marketing, and purchasing power.
 Essentially, authors just publish and allow Amazon to do the marketing for them.